SwiftKickMobile/SwiftAutoLayout/README.md

    label.text = "SwiftLayout is neato!"

    // Constrain its leading and centerY anchors to be equal to our view's respective anchors
-   // Because label doesn't yet have a parent, it will become a child of view label.constrain(to: view).leading().centerY()
+   // Because label doesn't yet have a parent, it will become a child of our view label.constrain(to: view).leading().centerY()
 }
 ```